jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_date_and_time.rst

           ''
       )

-the terminal_ shows :ref:`AssertionError`
+the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`

 .. code-block:: shell

   AssertionError: datetime.datetime(2006, 11, 21, 16, 30) != ''

-I copy the value from the left side of the :ref:`AssertionError` and paste it as the expected value in the test
+I copy the value from the left side of the :ref:`AssertionError<what causes AssertionError?>` and paste it as the expected value in the test

 .. code-block:: python